Homunculi all the way down

 The MIRI tradition treats reflectivity as a correctness property: a reasoner that cannot consistently model its own reasoning has a bug, and the whole agent foundations edifice is a search for bug-free constructions.
 The budget view recasts it as an economic question: when is it worth spending bits on reflective machinery, and when is it better to skip it?

-An idea in this space is that reflectivity pays in proportion to the reactivity of the environment — the degree to which other agents, or future versions of oneself, condition on your internal commitments rather than just your past actions.
+An idea in this space is that reflectivity pays in proportion to the reactivity of the environment — the degree to which other agents, or future versions of ourselves, condition on our internal commitments rather than just our past actions.
 Non-reactive one-shot stateless POMDPs: reflectivity is dispensable.
-Program-equilibrium and modal-combat settings (Bárász et al. 2014; Critch 2019): reflectivity must be high, because opponents are literally reading your source.
+Program-equilibrium and modal-combat settings (Bárász et al. 2014; Critch 2019): reflectivity must be high, because opponents are literally reading our source.
 Open-ended self-modification (Gödel-machine style): Löbian obstacles arise exactly because reflectivity has to be preserved while the substrate is mutating underneath it.

 A testable version of this, without the formalism: build toy environments in each regime — a non-reactive bandit, a modal-combat tournament, a self-modification sandbox — and train the same architecture across all three.
 The conjecture predicts that reflective structure (by whatever detector the \(\Phi\) angle supplies) should emerge spontaneously in the second and third, and not the first.
 That is a scaling claim about spontaneous situational awareness under training pressure, and it falsifies in either direction.